 Helping Heart Patients Help Themselves

-Open, ongoing communication with the referring physicians regarding the patient’s progress and eventual discharge from the program is the cornerstone of the Reilly Heart Success Program.
+Open, ongoing communication with the referring physicians regarding the patient’s progress and eventual discharge from the program is the cornerstone of the Thomas E. Reilly Heart Success Center's mission.
 Heart patients receive intensive education focusing on techniques for self-care management, telemanagement, access to cutting-edge research and state-of-the-art diagnostic testing.
 In some cases, a ventricular assist device (VAD) can be used to partially or completely replace the function of a failing heart.
 Our VAD program has received the Gold Seal of Approval™ Disease-Specific Care Certification from The Joint Commission, demonstrating that it is patient-centered, comprehensive, well developed and has met stringent standards of care.

 Our heart care services also include: